alpeshvasani/ionic-select-searchable/README.md

 [![npm][dt-image]][npm-url]
 [![npm][dm-image]][npm-url]

 An Ionic component similar to `ion-select`, that allows to search items, including async search and infinite scrolling.
+Feature of having add new item if not available in given items.

 ![iOS Demo](demo/ios.gif)